yuriy3122/3dsMaxPlugin/README.md

 - **Skin awareness**: detects `ISkin` so skinned nodes can be handled (export path present, retargeting optional).
 - **Unicode‑safe I/O helpers**: text writer supports UTF‑8 / UTF‑16 encodings for any sidecar text data.
 - **x64 build** for modern Max; MSVC toolset **v141**.

-> Note: I did not find explicit LZ4/Zstd hooks in this snapshot.
-If "geometry compression" is required, see the roadmap below for suggested integration points.

 ## 📁 Project layout